 Does Sever’s disease taping help?

 Taping or strapping may be helpful in some instances but is rarely helpful long term when used by itself.
-Other treatment modalities need to be used in conjunction with the correct taping to gain the best results quickly.
+This is because the taping only helps to reduce tractional stress on the heel growth plate.
+It does not help to offload the heel bone itself.
+Other treatment modalities such as correct footwear and orthotic support need to be used in conjunction with the correct taping in order to gain the best results quickly.

 Do Sever’s disease exercises really make a difference?